0xPolygon/polygon-edge-docs/docs/architecture/modules/blockchain.md

 One of the main modules of the Polygon SDK are **Blockchain** and **State**. <br />

 **Blockchain** is the powerhouse that deals with block reorganizations.
-This means that it deals with all the logic that happens when a new block is included into the blockchain.
+This means that it deals with all the logic that happens when a new block is included in the blockchain.

 **State** represents the *state transition* object.
 It deals with how the state changes when a new block is included. <br /> Among other things, **State** handles:
 * Executing transactions